The Best Places to Live in Austin

 What’s Happening in Tarrytown

-Tarrytown has two small shopping centers, with coffee shops (check out Texenza Coffee), a few local restaurants, and town necessities like a post office, pharmacy, and grocery store.
+Tarrytown has charming, small shopping centers, with coffee shops (check out Texenza Coffee), a few local restaurants, and town necessities: post office, pharmacy, and grocery store.
 Venture to Oyster Landing Marina for more great bites and drinks at Hoola Hut, Mozart’s Coffee, or Abel’s on the Lake.

-Along Lake Austin Boulevard, Mangia Pizza serves deep-dish pies.
+Along Lake Austin Boulevard, Mangia Pizza bakes deep-dish pies.
 The local hot-spot, Maudie’s, serves tasty Tex-Mex.
-And Magnolia Cafe serves drinks along with an awesome and lengthy food menu featuring pancakes, omelets, and tacos.
+And Magnolia Cafe whips up drinks along with an awesome and lengthy food menu featuring pancakes, omelets, and tacos.

-The Laguna Gloria art museum is also in Terrytown, as well as several neighborhood parks.
+The Laguna Gloria Art Museum enriches Tarrytown, as well as several neighborhood parks.
 Reed Park has a pool, Tarrytown Park has a playground.
-The Mayfield Park and Nature Preserve features two-acres of gardens and beautiful trails and is home to a few peacocks.
+The Mayfield Park and Nature Preserve features two-acres of gardens and beautiful trails and are home to a few peacocks.

-Red Bud Isle Park, stuck right in the Colorado River, is the top pick for dog owners, as it has a large off-leash area.
+Red Bud Isle Park, stuck right in the Colorado River, is the top pick for dog owners with its large off-leash area.
 And locals love to launch their kayaks and go fishing or hike along the Redbud Trail.
 For year-round swimming, check out Deep Eddy, a spring-fed pool on the edge of Lake Austin.

 Schools in Tarrytown